Raj-kamal8888/PWC-Customer_Churn_Retension_dashboard/README.md

 Define proper KPI's

 Create a dashboard for the retention manager reflecting the KPI's

-Write a short email to him (the engagement partner) explaining your findings, and include suggestions as to what needs to be changed

 Customers who left within the last month